zhong-yy/volpick/README.md

 ## Model Usage
 If you are only interested in applying the model, please see folder `Final_models`, and you can ignore other folders.

-The model weights have been uploaded to the SeisBench repository and can be accessed through `from_pretrained('volpick')` directly.  `Final_models/demo.ipynb` shows a minimal example.
-Check the [SeisBench document](https://seisbench.readthedocs.io/en/stable/) for more details about SeisBench model API.
+The model weights have been uploaded to the SeisBench repository and can be accessed through `from_pretrained('volpick')` directly.
+If the model files `volpick.json.v1` and `volpick.pt.v1` are not in the local seisbench cache directory, they will be downloaded when loaded for the first time.
+Alternatively, you can directly copy files volpick.json.v1 and volpick.pt.v1 from to the model folder (check the model directory with `print(seisbench.cache_model_root)` in python).  `Final_models/demo.ipynb` shows a minimal example.

+Please refer to the [SeisBench document](https://seisbench.readthedocs.io/en/stable/) for more details about SeisBench model API.

 **(1) Models**